Fake Product Certificates and Test Reports: An Essential Guide

 The first thing we did was to send the test report PDF to SGS for verification, who quickly confirmed that the test report was a forgery.
 There was indeed a test report with that same number – issued the same week – but for a completely different material.

-I quickly realized that the supplier had altered a legit test report, by switching out the product.
+I quickly realised that the supplier had altered a legitimate test report by switching out the product.
 Apparently, they had booked a lab test for a different production run and intended to save themselves a few hundred dollars by doing a “two for one” deal.

-We confronted the supplier later that day, who only this to say; “Oh, I didn’t know you could verify lab test reports”.
+We confronted the supplier sales rep later that day, who only had this to say: “Oh, I didn’t know you could verify lab test reports”.

 Tips